 Just like his Golden Retriever cousin, Labs are excellent family companions.
 They are very easy to train but do require a bit more exercise than Goldens, but they are very social dogs and love being with their people.
 Labs are a great “take anywhere” dog, meaning they’ll sit with you outside a coffee shop, watch the kids at their baseball games, or keep you company on your 5k training!

 #7 – Papillon

-These cute little guys are great for someone looking for a low maintenance, easy going companion.
+These cute little guys are great for someone looking for a low-maintenance, easy-going companion.
 They have great temperaments and love being with their people.
 Despite their size, they are very playful dogs and love being active – so don’t be surprised if your Papillon kicks butt on the agility field!
-Overall, these tiny guys carry a big personality, and are great for the novice owner.
+Overall, these tiny guys carry a big personality and are great for novice owners.

 #8 – Poodle

 No matter the size, Poodles are great dogs for beginners.
 They have incredible temperaments and are probably one of the easiest dog breeds to train.
 They love being with their people and make excellent exercise partners, as well as snuggle buddies.
 Despite the regular grooming needed for these guys, Poodles are one of the few minimally shedding dog breeds!